Openair Frauenfeld

 Openair Frauenfeld is an annual hip hop music festival that takes place in Frauenfeld in July.
 It is considered to be the largest open air festival in Switzerland and the largest hip hop music festival in Europe.
 The event has been held since 1985.
 It used to be a rock and blues festival called Out in the Green Festival, which also took place in Winterthur.
 It was changed to Openair Frauenfeld in 2007.
 It has hosted numerous high-profile celebrities and has attracted an annual turnout of around 150,000 people.
-Some of the top headliners who performed at Openair Frauenfeld include Jay-Z, Eminem, Kanye West, Macklemore, Snoop Dogg, 50 Cent, Kendrick Lamar, A$AP Rocky, Travis Scott, Cardi B, Wiz Khalifa, J. Cole, Cypress Hill and others.
+Some of the top headliners who performed at Openair Frauenfeld include Jay-Z, Eminem, Kanye West, Macklemore, Snoop Dogg, 50 Cent, Kendrick Lamar, A$AP Rocky, Travis Scott, Cardi B, Wiz Khalifa, J. Cole, Nicki Minaj, Cypress Hill and others.

 Location

 The festival takes place in a meadow called "Grosse Allmend" in Frauenfeld.
 Frauenfeld is the capital city of the canton of Thurgau.
 Most people travel to the festival by train.
 There is also limited parking near the festival reserved for festival attendees.
 Children under the age of sixteen require parental permission in order to attend.